jeffozozo/IT2300/product_admin_assignment.md

-# Admin Product Management Page Specification
+# Admin Product Management Assignment Specification

 ## Overview

 This admin-only interface allows authorized users to perform full CRUD (Create, Read, Update, Delete) operations on products stored in the `Product` table of the `eCommerceDB` database.

-## Access Control

-- This page should only be accessible to users with admin privileges (access control is assumed to be handled elsewhere).
-- Unauthorized users should be redirected to a login page or an access-denied screen.

 ## Product Table Structure